Day 1: Arrive in Tokyo.

 This area of the Iya Valley used to have 13 kazurabashi (vine suspension bridge) for valley dwellers to use.
 Only two of the bridges that cross the valley still stand today.
 This morning we visit Iya Kazurabashi, one of surviving vine bridges.
 After crossing the vine bridge, many visitors like to walk past the Biwa no Taki waterfall and take the steps down to the river below.

-We also stop to see Hashikura Temple, a thousand-year old temple situated along the 88 Temple Pilgrimage through Shikoku, one of Japan’s most famous pilgrimage routes, and one of few religious sites at which traditions from Shinto and Buddhism sit side by side.
+We also stop to see Hashikura Temple, (the 15th Bekkaku Temple) a thousand-year old temple situated along the 88 Temple Pilgrimage through Shikoku, one of Japan’s most famous pilgrimage routes, and one of few religious sites at which traditions from Shinto and Buddhism sit side by side.
 Hashikura-ji is a National Tangible Cultural Property and mountaintop temple that is accessed via the Hashikurasan ropeway. *Note: The ropeway journey takes you to the base of the temple, then you need to climb several hundred steps beyond to bring you to the temple grounds.

 We continue to Takamatsu and check into our hotel.